cleanlab/cleanlab/README.md

 <!-- TODO: link to 2.0 migration guide here -->

-## So fresh, so `cleanlab`
+## So fresh, so cleanlab

-`cleanlab` `clean`s your data's `lab`els via state-of-the-art **confident learning** algorithms, published in this [paper](https://jair.org/index.php/jair/article/view/12125) & [blog](https://l7.curtisnorthcutt.com/confident-learning).
-See datasets cleaned with `cleanlab` at [labelerrors.com](https://labelerrors.com).
+cleanlab **clean**s your data's **lab**els via state-of-the-art **confident learning** algorithms, published in this [paper](https://jair.org/index.php/jair/article/view/12125) & [blog](https://l7.curtisnorthcutt.com/confident-learning).
+See datasets cleaned with cleanlab at [labelerrors.com](https://labelerrors.com).
 This package helps you find all of the label issues lurking in your data and train more reliable ML models.

-`cleanlab` is:
+cleanlab is:
 1. **backed-by-theory** - Has [provable guarantees](https://arxiv.org/abs/1911.00068) of exact noise estimation and label error finding in realistic cases where models make imperfect predictions.
 2. **fast** - Implementations are optimized and parallelized across CPU threads (e.g. < 1 second to find label issues in ImageNet with pre-computed probabilities).
-3. **easy-to-use** - By default, `cleanlab` requires no hyper-parameters and can find label issues or train noise-robust models in one line of code.
+3. **easy-to-use** - By default, cleanlab requires no hyper-parameters and can find label issues or train noise-robust models in one line of code.
 4. **general** -  Works with any dataset and any model, e.g., Tensorflow, PyTorch, sklearn, xgboost, etc.
 <br/>

 ![](https://github.com/cleanlab/assets/blob/master/cleanlab/label-errors-examples.png)
-Examples of incorrect given labels in various image datasets [found and corrected](https://l7.curtisnorthcutt.com/label-errors) using `cleanlab`.
+Examples of incorrect given labels in various image datasets [found and corrected](https://l7.curtisnorthcutt.com/label-errors) using cleanlab.

-## Running `cleanlab`
+## Running cleanlab

 - Get started [here](https://docs.cleanlab.ai/)!
-- `cleanlab` can be run on Python 3.6+ and Linux, macOS, or Windows.
+- cleanlab can be run on Python 3.6+ and Linux, macOS, or Windows.
 - Most users should install via `pip` or `conda` as described [here](https://docs.cleanlab.ai/).
 - Developers who install bleeding-edge master branch version from `source` should refer to the corresponding [version of documentation](https://docs.cleanlab.ai/master/index.html).

-## Use `cleanlab` with any model (Tensorflow, PyTorch, sklearn, xgboost, etc.)
+## Use cleanlab with any model (Tensorflow, PyTorch, sklearn, xgboost, etc.)

-All of the features of the `cleanlab` package work with **any model**.
+All of the features of the cleanlab package work with **any model**.
 Yes, any model.
 Feel free to use scikit-learn, PyTorch, Tensorflow, Keras, JAX, HuggingFace, MXNet, XGBoost, etc.
-If you use a sklearn-compatible classifier, all `cleanlab` methods will work out-of-the-box.
+If you use a sklearn-compatible classifier, all cleanlab methods will work out-of-the-box.

 <details><summary>
 It’s also easy to use your favorite non-sklearn-compatible model (<b>click to learn more</b>)